-- Further develop the middle leadership to increase their scope for influence and impact, ensuring roles, responsibilities and expectations are clear. - ♦ Demonstrate excellence in middle and senior leadership, modelling high professional and pedagogical standards that impact positively on staff and pupils.

-OBJECTIVES AND ACTIVITIES (continued)

-Whole School Objectives 2020-21 (continued)

-Leadership and Management: (continued)

-- Continue to prioritise well-being for students and staff by treating mental health and wellbeing with as much importance as academic and communication priorities. - Promote the School such that its presence and role in the local and education community is better understood and valued.
+- Develop the new middle-leadership cohort to increase their scope for influence and impact, ensuring roles, responsibilities and expectations are clear. - Continue to demonstrate excellence in the middle and senior leadership, modelling high professional and pedagogical standards that impact positively on staff and pupils. - Embed well-being for students and staff by treating mental health and well-being with as much importance as academic and communication priorities. - Continue to promote the School such that its presence and role in the local and education community is better understood and valued. - Develop the new middle-leadership cohort to increase their scope for influence and impact, ensuring roles, responsibilities and expectations are clear. - Continue to demonstrate excellence in the middle and senior leadership, modelling high professional and pedagogical standards that impact positively on staff and pupils. - Embed well-being for students and staff by treating mental health and well-being with as much importance as academic and communication priorities. - Continue to promote the School such that its presence and role in the local and education community is better understood and valued.